Build a Support Team

 The most straightforward and immediate way to seek professional support is by consulting a family doctor.
 A family doctor can:

-• Evaluate symptoms and contributing factors (and rule out other possible causes, including medical conditions)
+• Evaluate symptoms and contributing factors (and rule out other possible medical causes for your symptoms)

 • Discuss and help us navigate available treatment options